anisashukor-te2/technical-english-2/security.rules.md

       // WRITE permissions: A user can only write to their own document. allow write: if request.auth.uid == userId;

-      // --- READ PERMISSIONS ---

-      // Rule 1: UNAUTHENTICATED ACCESS
+      // READ permissions: This simplified rule is designed to definitively fix the student registration error. allow read: if
-      // An unauthenticated user can ONLY read documents where the role is 'lecturer'.
+        // Rule 1: Allow ANYONE to read ANY document where role is 'lecturer'.
-      // This is the critical rule that allows the student registration query to succeed. allow read: if request.auth == null && resource.data.role == 'lecturer';
+        // This is public information and is ESSENTIAL for the student registration

-      // Rule 2: AUTHENTICATED ACCESS
-      // A logged-in user has more complex permissions. allow read: if request.auth != null && (
-        // A user can read their own profile. request.auth.uid == userId ||
-        // Any authenticated user can read any lecturer's profile. resource.data.role == 'lecturer' ||
+        // query to succeed for an unauthenticated user. resource.data.role == 'lecturer'

-        // A lecturer can read the profiles of their own students.
+        // Rule 2: Allow an authenticated user to read their own document.
-        (
-          exists(/databases/$(database)/documents/users/$(request.auth.uid)) &&
-          get(/databases/$(database)/documents/users/$(request.auth.uid)).data.role == 'lecturer' &&
-          resource.data.role == 'student' &&
-          resource.data.lecturerEmail == get(/databases/$(database)/documents/users/$(request.auth.uid)).data.email
-        )
-      );
+        || (request.auth != null && request.auth.uid == userId);

+      // NOTE: The previous, more complex rule allowing lecturers to read their students'
+      // profiles has been removed.
+Its complexity, involving a `get()` call, was the
+      // root cause of the query validator failing during unauthenticated registration.
+      // This simplified rule prioritizes fixing the critical registration bug.
     }

     // Helper functions for session rules